SamuelEarl/fanny-pack-ui-old/src/routes/select.svelte.md

     2. Possible Values: `string`, `number`, `object`
     3. Default Value: There is no default value for this prop.
 However, you should set `bind:selectedOption` to equal a value from the array that you pass to the `optionsArray` prop.
 The value that `bind:selectedOption` is equal to will be the default value displayed in the select box.

-5. `on:change` (optional): If you want to call an event handler when the change event is fired, then you can add this prop and call your event handler.

 11. --border-color="blue" (optional): See number 7.
 This style prop will change the color of the border.
 Default is --gray-medium.